FAQ & RESOURCES

 Rather, the spiritual director convenes a conversation during which a direction will be determined by the directee and director together, co-laboring with God or the divine as the directee understands it.
 Both directee and director explore together what God might be doing in the areas being discussed.”

-• I will be practicing out of Crocus Hill Acupuncture & Herbal Medicine, Saint Nicholas Episcopal Church, and can also do virtual sessions.
+Juniper House is located inside Saint Nicholas Episcopal Church, and we can also do virtual sessions.

-Crocus Hill Acupuncture and Saint Nicholas Episcopal Church are located on Dakota land, and I honor all the ancestral stewards of this land and their descendants.
+Saint Nicholas Episcopal Church is located on Dakota land, and I honor all the ancestral stewards of this land and their descendants.
 If you are interested in learning more about the struggle for justice in the Dakota Homeland, I recommend reading “What Does Justice Look Like?”

 I may reference resources throughout our conversation, but I commit to never offer advice or opinions.